apache/amoro/site/README.md

 * Links use bare page names: `[link text](target-page)`

 ### Style
-* Proper nouns should start with a capital letter
+* Proper nouns should start with a capital letter, like Hadoop、Hive、Iceberg、Arctic
 * A space is required at both ends of mixed English and Chinese

 ### Installation